plone/plone.staticresources/README.rst

 All JavaScript code in this package is downloaded via ``yarn`` into ``src/plone/staticresources/static/components``.
 Nothing in that directory should be manually edited.
-If you need to fix something, do it in the original repository and eventually upgrade its version (described below).
+If you need to fix something, do it in the original repository and eventually upgrade its version (next section).

-For Mockup, the original repository is: https://github.com/plone/mockup/ For Patternslib, visit: http://github.com/patternslib/Patterns
+For Mockup, the original repository is: https://github.com/plone/mockup/

+For Patternslib, visit: http://github.com/patternslib/Patterns